Motorcycle Injury Attorneys

 What steps should you take following a motorcycle accident?

-1. Move to a safe area before you stop the vehicle if you can
+If possible, move to a safe area before you stop the motorcycle.

 If moving your motorcycle isn’t possible, flip on your hazards to warn other drivers that your vehicle isn’t going anywhere.
+Then, get out of the way of oncoming traffic as quickly as possible.
 Take a moment to catch your breath.

-Check on all the other parties involved, including drivers, passengers, and pedestrians around to make sure that nobody is injured.
-Call 911 immediately if anyone may be injured at the scene.
-Even a seemingly minor symptom like dizziness or slight pain should be checked out by a healthcare professional to make sure there is no internal injury.
+Check on all the other parties involved, including drivers, passengers, and pedestrians to make sure that nobody else is injured.
+If anyone, including yourself, appears to have injuries, call for medical attention immediately.
+Even a seemingly minor symptom like dizziness or slight neck pain should be checked out by a healthcare professional to make sure there is no internal injury.

 Even in minor accidents, a police accident report can prove invaluable when dealing with your motorcycle insurance company and other drivers.
 Cooperate fully with the officers, but avoid admitting fault or blaming others while at the scene.
-Let the police objectively judge events and determine who, if anyone, is at fault in the crash.
+Give your best recollection of the moments leading up to the accident and allow the police to objectively judge events and determine who, if anyone, is at fault in the crash.

 - Driver and passenger names